 Brandon was buried in the crypts beneath Winterfell.
 Bran Stark notes that only the kings and lords of Winterfell are supposed to have statues in their likeness, not their family members, but Eddard wished to honor his beloved siblings and had them made anyway.

-In A Clash of Kings, Theon has a nightmare involving a feast of the dead at Winterfell.
+Theon Greyjoy has a nightmare involving a feast of the dead at Winterfell.
 Many of the dead men and women attending are people that Theon knew personally or were slain by his own hand and/or command.
-But he also notices faces that he had never known in life.
-Among them is Brandon's sister Lyanna: a slim, sad girl wearing a crown of pale blue roses and a white gown splattered with blood.
-Then Brandon appears, standing beside her, their father Lord Rickard just behind them.
-Theon wakes up screaming when Robb Stark and Grey Wind, both bleeding, join the feast.
+Yet he also notices faces that he had never known in life.
+Among them is Brandon, standing with his father and sister.

 |“||A bloody sword is a beautiful thing.||”|